Werburgh: Today

 St Werburgh remains the patron saint of Chester.
 Her feast day is 3 February.

 At least ten churches in England, and some overseas, are dedicated to St Werburgh, including those in Dublin, Derby, Stoke-on-Trent and Spondon.
 The village of Warburton in Greater Manchester (previously Cheshire) is named after its parish church of St Werburgh, and a neighbourhood in Bristol is named St Werburghs after its church (now a climbing centre).
+The Kent village of Hoo St Werburgh is the largest on the Hoo Peninsula.
 The Manchester Metrolink line to East Didsbury has St Werburgh's Road, at the crossroads with Wilbraham Road where there is a church dedicated to St Werburgh.